Eryops1/Fellowprogram/Workshop/ORGA.md

 ## Orga
 ### Strategy museum
-FB4 is contacted, waiting for response
-FB3 has to be contacted for support on the rechnical aspects (data storage options at the MfN etc)
+Head of FB4 says ist mostly citizen science, but I should contact Jana Hoffmann (FB3) as she is working on open access --> FB3 has to be contacted for support on the rechnical aspects (data storage options at the MfN etc) --> contact Vogel for mueseums policy

 ### Leibniz
 - Supports Open Access and is part and supports the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities